pkoppstein/jm/README.md

 To install `composer`, you could try `brew install composer` using homebrew.
 See also "Additional Documentation" below.

-If you wish to clone or download the JSON Machine repository, then `jm` will assume it resides in the directory `~/github/json-machine`.
+If you wish to clone or download the JSON Machine repository instead of installing it using `composer`, then please note that `jm` will assume it resides in the directory `~/github/json-machine/`.

 (2) Download the file named `jm` from this repository.